15 contraindications to Massage that you need to know!

 What should I do if I have these conditions?

 If you suffer from any of these conditions, sometimes your massage therapist will ask you to talk to your GP before booking a massage session.
 Remember that your medical condition must be stable first, and you have to tell your therapist all your symptoms; this way your massage therapist will create a personalised massage treatment according to your needs because he is always focused in making you feel better.
-We recommend people to take an INSTI HIV-1 / HIV-2 Antibody Test to be aware of your health status.

 In addition, before starting your massage treatment let your therapist know who was in charge of diagnosing your conditions, for example: your GP, physiotherapist, osteopath, sports therapist, acupuncturist or yourself.

 Why is my medical history important when having a massage?

 As I mentioned before, massage can be contraindicated in some cases, for this reason, you need to let your therapist know everything about your health such as past and present medical problems; this can determinate if the treatment is suitable for you.
 Also, this information allows the therapist to make some changes to the technique or create a bespoke treatment for you.
 For example, areas with burns, wounds, staples or pins will be avoided.

 Other cautions that therapists have is when you present any kind of allergy.
 Some people have skin allergies (to creams, oils, cleansers or disinfectants) or can be allergic to some materials like clothes in sheets or even gloves.
 In these cases the therapist will use different products according to your needs or there are people who prefer to bring their own products.